-54 Incredible Field Trip Ideas In and Around Kansas City
+54 Ideas for Fun Field Trips In and Around Kansas City

 Whether you’re a member of your child’s PTA/PTO, an educator looking for quality field trip ideas for students, or a parent searching for fun and educational activities to do with the family, we’ve gathered 54 amazing field trip ideas and activity resources in and around Kansas City.

 Find educational ideas, entertaining events and even some options that will come to your location…we’ve done all the work for you.

 We’ve also featured our Kansas City Museum Guide to find the best museum options for kids.